 Although Latisse has been approved for use on eyelashes, its potential benefit in making eyebrows more full is currently being explored.
 Of course, this off-label use is an easily added advantage of using the medication since there is usually enough medication left on the applicator to use on the eyebrows as well (for those who desire thicker brows).
 In our practice, we have found that Latisse is effective in thickening eyebrows, although the results are not quite as dramatic as with eyelashes.

-Latisse for Eyelash Growth Near You in NY, NJ, PA, and CT
+Latisse for Eyelash Growth Near You in NY, NJ, PA, CT, FL, IL, MN and MO

-Schweiger Dermatology Group offers Latisse for eyelash growth near you in NY, NJ, PA, and CT.
+Schweiger Dermatology Group offers Latisse for eyelash growth near you in NY, NJ, PA, CT, FL, IL, MN and MO.
 Call us at (844) DERM-DOC to set up your consultation today.

 To find a location near you, check out our location pages.
 We look forward to working together to find the best treatment for your eyelash regrowth!

 Hypotrichosis is another name for having inadequate or not enough eyelashes.